More detailed syllabus

 Questions: 1,10,11,12,13,14,15 (Note: many of the questions between 2-9 are a bit daffy in the current strange environment.)

-Synopsis: Today and in the next lecture we delve further into risk managment in financial institutions and introduce one more technical concept in finance: duration.
-Duration is basically `effective maturity' of a collection of payments, and the role of duration in risk is paramount in financial management.
+Synopsis: The next three lectures focus on a broad family of the related notions including diversification, portfolio theory, and formal risk modelling.
+We start with key concepts from the standpoint of a commercial bank, then move into more technical (mathy) elements of risk management. xxxx troduce one more technical concept in finance: duration.
+Duration is basically `effective maturity' of a collection of payments coming at different points in time, and the role of duration in risk is paramount in financial management.
 We then turn to the basic issues of financial management of a bank, e.g., capital and liquidity management.

 Key terms: asset management, capital adequacy management, credit risk, interest rate risk, liability management, liquidity management, off-balance-sheet activities, required reserve ratio, required reserves, reserve requirements, reserves, duration, yield to maturity, interest rate risk, duration gap analysis.